moebqr/Exchange-Gateway-Emulator/README.md

 - **Client Simulation**: The client component, found in `src/client.py`, acts as a trading participant.
 It can generate random orders or be configured to follow specific trading strategies.
 The client connects to the server via WebSockets, sending orders and receiving trade confirmations.

-- **Real-Time Dashboard**: The dashboard, implemented using Dash and Plotly, provides a visual interface for monitoring the order book and key performance metrics.
+- **Real-Time Dashboard**: The dashboard, implemented using Streamlit, provides a visual interface for monitoring the order book and key performance metrics.
 It updates in real-time, offering insights into order flow, latency, and throughput.

 ### Key Features